Breanya Hogue

 The Purdue CDF Freedom School Program at First Church is a free six-week, literacy-based summer program for students in grades K-8.
 The mornings are dedicated to the integrated reading curriculum and afternoons consist of various activities including STEM engagement, field trips, and social action activities.
 Freedom School encourages a love of reading and learning through a culturally diverse curriculum.
 The Integrated Reading Curriculum affirms our scholars with engaging literature and exposure to the broader community.
 We hire college-aged students to teach and mentor our scholars in classrooms with a 1:10 teacher to student ratio.
 During the six weeks, we also encourage the parents of our scholars to be engaged in their child’s learning through parent empowerment sessions in the summer and multiple volunteer opportunities.

-The mission of the Purdue CDF Freedom School Program at First Church is to expand the work and legacy of the CDF Freedom Schools® program to empower communities and develop future leaders by promoting literacy and civil engagement.
+The mission of the Purdue CDF Freedom School Program at First Church is to expand the work and legacy of the CDF Freedom Schools® program to empower communities and develop future leaders by promoting literacy and civic engagement.

 The CDF Freedom Schools® program has its origins in the Mississippi Freedom Summer Project of 1964, which brought college students from around the country to Mississippi to secure justice and voting rights for Black citizens.
 These early Freedom Schools aimed at keeping Black children and youth safe and giving them rich educational experiences that were not offered in Mississippi’s public schools.
 In a variety of makeshift settings, college student volunteers provided instruction in reading, writing, humanities, mathematics, and science along with subjects not taught in Mississippi public schools, such as Black history and constitutional rights.
 All of their instruction was tailored to encourage children and youth to become independent thinkers, problem solvers, and agents of change in their own communities.